Henry Fox, 1st Baron Holland: Election

-In 1735 he entered Parliament as Member for Hindon in Wiltshire.
+In 1727 Fox contested Hindon in Wiltshire on a Tory ticket with George Fox but was defeated on petition.
+Fox was defeated the next year in a by-election at Old Sarum by a single vote, again as a Tory.
+Fox's brother Stephen, who was the Member for Shaftesbury, defected to the Whigs in 1730 with his younger brother defecting by 1735.
+That year he entered Parliament as Member for Hindon, now as a Whig.
 He became a protégé and devoted supporter of Sir Robert Walpole, the long-standing Prime Minister, achieving unequalled and unenviable proficiency in the worst political arts of his master and model.
 He earned particular notice with a speech in parliament calling on Britain to support its European allies, principally Austria.
 He generally aligned with the government Whigs rather than the Patriot Whig faction that opposed them.
-Until 1742 this meant the government of Walpole, but afterward. it was the government (1743–1754) of Henry Pelham to which he lent his support.
+Until 1742 this meant the government of Walpole but afterwards it was the government (1743–1754) of Henry Pelham to which he lent his support.

 A skilled speaker, he was able to hold his own against Pitt himself.
 This helped him progress in the House of Commons, becoming an indispensable member of several administrations.
 He served as Surveyor-General of Works from 1737 to 1742, as Member for Windsor from 1741 to 1761 and as a Lord of the Treasury in 1743.

 He had eloped with and married the much younger Lady Caroline Lennox, daughter of the Duke of Richmond, in 1744.
 She was later created Baroness Holland, of Holland in the County of Lincoln.
 The noted Whig politicians Charles James Fox and the 3rd Baron Holland were his son and grandson, respectively.
 Another son was the general Henry Edward Fox.
 He was known for his tendency to spoil his children, whom he allowed to mingle with the numerous public figures who came to dine at the Fox household.
 Charles would later grow up to be a politician of equal note to his father, many of whose policies and friendships he subsequently adopted although he tended more toward radicalism than the elder Fox.